 All marketing must be 100% vegan.

-We also ask that all stallholders display a sign showing which of their products is fairly-traded (where appropriate – i.e. necessary if they are from regions of the world which are exploited by the rich countries), organic, uses locally-sourced ingredients and do not contain palm oil from one of the Greenpeace-accredited producers (contact us for more details) as well as other global and social justice credentials.
+We also ask that all stallholders display a sign showing which of their products is fairly-traded (where appropriate – i.e. necessary if they are from regions of the world which are exploited by the rich countries), organic, uses locally-sourced ingredients and only contain palm oil from one of the Greenpeace-accredited producers (contact us for more details) as well as other global and social justice credentials.

 3/ Stallholders and Contractors: